 Google Analytics offers a plethora of filters which can come in handy when analysing the metric.
 After you click on the “bounce rate” in your overview, you can then create a new segment to filter visits from a specific keyword – one that you actually want people to use when searching for your site.

-One thing worth noting is that when your bounce rate starts going below 20-25%, you should check if your Google Analytics is set up properly.
+When your bounce rate starts going below 20-25%, you should check if your Google Analytics is set up properly.
 These values, while possible, are very rare and usually indicate issues with duplicate Analytics code or wrong filters.
-Such errors might be really costly and you can only pat yourself on the back for achieving a low bounce rate after double-checking your Analytics setup.

-If used correctly, bounce rate is a great metric for finding where your site is crippling.
-Once you establish that a specific page (or pages) require fine-tuning to retain more of your visitors, you can consider the following improvements.
-Note that the ways to fix the issue will vary case-by-case, but this list should give you a good idea of areas to look at when fixing a high bounce rate.
+If used correctly, the bounce rate is a great metric for finding where your site is crippling.
+Once you establish that a specific page (or pages) requires fine-tuning to retain more of your visitors, you can consider the following improvements.
+Note that the ways to fix the issue will vary case by case, but this list should give you a good idea of areas to look at when fixing a high bounce rate.